This is the classic website, which will be retired eventually. Please visit the modernized ClinicalTrials.gov instead.

 3. Are currently pregnant or breastfeeding

-4. Have a known history of long QT syndrome, cardiac tachyarrhythmia, left bundle-branch block, atrioventricular (AV) block, uncontrolled bradyarrhythmia, or heart failure
+4. Have a known history of long QT syndrome, cardiac tachyarrhythmia, left bundle-branch block, atrioventricular block, uncontrolled bradyarrhythmia, or heart failure

 5. Have an unstable or serious medical or psychiatric illness